ubidots/ubidots-particle/README.md

     ubidots.add("test-2", value1, NULL, t-20000);  // Sends a value with a custom timestamp
     ubidots.add("test-3", value1);

-    // Sends variables 'test-1' and 'test-2' with your actual timestamp,
+    // Sends variables 'test-1' and 'test-3' with your actual timestamp,
-    // variable 'test-2' will be send with its custom timestamp ubidots.sendAll(t);
+    // variable 'test-2' will be send with its custom timestamp if(ubidots.sendAll(t)){
+        // Do something if values were sent properly Serial.println("Values sent by the device");
+    }
     delay(5000);
 }
 ```